Property Investments in Birmingham

 £230,000

-average house price Birmingham
+average house price in Birmingham

 6%

-average AST Birmingham rental yields
+average AST rental yields in Birmingham

 +27.6%

-5 year Birmingham property price growth forecast
+5 year property price growth forecast for Birmingham

 +22.2%